-You’ve stumbled upon the first ‘Mini Moogle Musing’, a series of posts where I take a bite-sized look at some random facet of video game music and try to break it down in a short, concise essay-let.
-Today, we’ll take a fittingly fast look at tempo and the first 4 classic Sonic games on the Sega Megadrive (Sonic 1–S&K).
+You’ve stumbled upon the first ‘Mini Moogle Musing’, a series of mini-posts where I take a bite-sized look at some random facet of video game music.
+Today, we’ll take a fittingly fast look at tempo in relation to the 4 classic Sonic games on the Sega Mega Drive (Sonic 1–S&K).

 Is There a Sonic Tempo?

-The short answer is sort of…Basically the music that makes up the main body of in-game zones all fall within a range of 100-150 BPM, and if we refer to classical music terminology this range is described as allegretto/allegro which translates to ‘quick and lively’.
+The short answer is sort of…Basically the music that makes up the main body of in-game zones all fall within a range of 100-150 BPM, with the majority of tracks more specifically fitting between 120-150 BPM.
+If we refer to classical tempo terminology this range is generally described as ‘allegro’ which translates to ‘quick and lively’.
 So we can be bold enough to say that most classic Sonic music is quick and lively.
 Looking a little deeper lets us draw a few more conclusions:

 Platforming zones tend to have a slower BPM (Wing Fortress, Hill Top, and Spring Yard Zone range between 100-115 BPM).

 However, there are exceptions to this.
-Marble Zone from Sonic 1 is 135 BPM which is pacy, for a zone you mostly spend waiting for the right moment to jump platform to platform.
+Marble Zone from Sonic 1 is 135 BPM; pacy for a zone you mostly spend waiting for the right moment to jump platform to platform.
 For perspective, Chemical Plant Zone from Sonic 2 is the same tempo, a level where you rack up speeds the game struggles to keep up with.

 Why is Marble Zone so up-tempo?
 One reason could be to make the level more challenging.
 The perception of a fast pace in the music could leave you more prone to impatience and therefore more likely to jump the gun and make mistakes.
-Lord knows I’ve fallen foul of this countless times, and there are many areas in Marble Zone that will happily punish you for rashness…
+I have yet to find empirical evidence for this claim but lord knows I feel like I’ve fallen foul of it countless times, and there are many areas in Marble Zone that will happily punish you for rashness…